 What’s the alternative to prohibition?

 We need to offer political support to countries who want to move away from prohibition to legal regulation.
 Legally regulating drugs means making them safer, controlling who has access to them and where they can be sold.
-Legal regulation enables governments to do this, whereas under prohibition it is currently criminals who make these decisions.

 We need to ensure that aid money is spent supporting harm reduction, and funding support for countries who want to reform their drugs policy, not enforcing drug policies that punish the most vulnerable and marginalised.